domeniconappo/grib-interpolator/README.md

 Intro
 =====

-The grib_interpolator package is a python API to read GRIB files and interpolate values for any target grid.
+The grib_interpolator package is a pure python API to read GRIB files and interpolate values for any target grid.

 It's a light and generalized version of part of python code that was developed under the Copernicus EFAS operational center @ECMWF.

+It uses GRIB API python interface for GRIB file handling and vaules interpolation.
+Interpolation is also provided via scipy modules.

 It handles GRIB files up to two resolutions messages, and interpolates values using multiple methods with Interpolator class.